-Description: Providing opportunities for students to read or view multiple sources on a topic can deepen students ability to think critically while also expanding their understanding of a topic.
+Description: Providing opportunities for students to read or view multiple sources on a topic can deepen their ability to think critically while also expanding their understanding of a topic.
 This article includes quick tips for making this experience a regular part of your instruction.

 Title: What Students Can Do When the Reading Gets Rough

 helps students write expository responses to narrative texts.
 Focuses on the importance of scaffolded,